Myrmecoman/sc2_bot/README.md

 Better unit production (counter enemy army).<br/>
 Build uphill against zerg and scout before placing B2.<br/>
 Do something about the APM bug, which cancels some actions.<br/>
-Tanks should siege for buildings too, but not all of them.<br/>

 SmoothBrain Bot now uses the SC2MapAnalysis api : https://github.com/spudde123/SC2MapAnalysis/tree/develop